 The SFlow monitoring system consists of an SFlow agent, embedded in the device and a central SFlow collector.
-The agent uses sampling technology to capture traffic statistics.
+The agent uses sampling technology to capture the data packet statistics.
 SFlow instances associated with individual data sources within the agent perform packet flow and counter sampling.
-Using SFlow datagrams the agent forwards the sampled traffic statistics to an SFlow collector for analysis.
+Using SFlow datagrams the agent forwards the sampled data packet statistics to an SFlow collector for analysis.